 Resin Bound systems are porous and SuDS compliant when used with the appropriate base build up

 Resin Bonded systems are non porous.

-In resin bound surfacing the aggregate is mixed with the resin.
+With resin bound surfacing the aggregate is mixed with the resin into specific blends.
 The material is then trowelled down to a smooth finish similar to a screed (with no loose stones).
-Depths are specified depending on use, normally 12mm, 16mm, 18mm or 24mm.
+Depths are specified depending on aggregate size and use, normally 12mm, 16mm, 18mm or 24mm.